Project Tells The Story Of How Trees Improve Air And Water, Quality Of Life

 2015 was an exciting year for urban and community forestry!

-Among the highlights for NASF include the launch of a new campaign to increase public understanding about the benefits that healthy forests offer to communities across the United States and the role state forestry agencies play in protecting the nation’s urban trees.
+Among the highlights for NASF include the launch of a new campaign to increase public understanding about the benefits that healthy forests offer to communities across the United States and the role state forestry agencies play in protecting the nation’s urban and community trees.

 The campaign, called My Tree—Our Forest®, seeks to engage forestry experts, schools, and community groups in local efforts to place large, colorful tags on community trees to highlight the many benefits trees provide.